Kristinita/KristinitaPelican/content/IT-articles/typo-reporter.md

 That use typo-reporter on your site you need to have:

-1. site, that support custom JavaScript and CSS inserting (some [website builders](https://websitesetup.org/website-builders/) don't support this),
+1. site, that support custom JavaScript and CSS inserting (some [website builders](https://websitesetup.org/website-builders/) don’t support this),
 1. Google account.

 <a id="Comparison"></a>